dark mode light mode Search

 In recent years, Bitcoin has also been gaining traction as a form of digital gold, with some investors seeing it as a hedge against inflation.
 This has led to an increase in demand for Bitcoin in the EU, as well as the launch of several Bitcoin exchange-traded funds (ETFs) in some European countries.

-See also What is Coin-Joining?
+See also What is Miner Extractable Value (MEV)?

 The EU has also been active in regulating the use of Bitcoin and other cryptocurrencies.
 In 2019, the European Union adopted the 5AMLD (Fifth Anti-Money Laundering Directive) aimed to prevent money laundering and terrorist financing through Bitcoin and other cryptocurrencies.
 This directive requires virtual currency exchanges and custodian wallet providers to comply with the same anti-money laundering rules as traditional financial institutions.